atlantyz/the_cheesery/README.md

 ## The Machine Learning Model

-**Model Used**: KNNeighborClassifier
+**Model Used**: K-Nearest Neighbor Classifier

-The purpose of this study is to find a Texas Cheese for customers.
-Our team used supervised machine learning
+To find customers of The Cheesery a Texas Cheese based on cheese classification data, we chose the supervised machine learning algorithm, the K-Nearest Neighbor Classifier (KNN).
+Because many of our customers will be new to the world of Texas Cheese, we used machine learning to find a cheese based on the characteristics of cheese they have tried before.
+The KNN algorithm assumes that similar things are in close proximity.
+Thus, we believed the KNN algorithm would be proficient in finding a Texas cheese that is similar to known cheese classifications.

-**Pros and Cons of Choosing KNN**
+**Pros and Cons of Choosing K-Nearest Neighbor Classifier**
 | Pros | Cons |
 | ---- | ---- |
 | Great for classification models with many different labels | The algorithm is a lazy learner and is prone to overfitting |